Programmable Property-Based Testing: A Dynamically Typed Property Language

 Representing the property language with deferred binding abstract syntax is not restricted to a dependently typed setting; in this section, we show how to implement it in a dynamically typed language like Racket.
 In such a setting, we no longer have static guarantees about the types of the variables in the context; instead, we fall back on dynamic errors.
 However, we are also not encumbered by the type system, as we can freely invoke functions on arguments of (statically) unknown types, which we will fully take advantage of to recover most of the convenience of a shallow representation.

-The first step is to directly translate the datatype into a series of \RC{struct}s: \begin{racketcode} (struct Forall (var augments body)) (struct Implies (prop body)) (struct Check (prop)) \end{racketcode} In Racket, we cannot rely on typeclasses to automatically discover generators or shrinkers for property defined variables.
+The first step is to directly translate the datatype into a series of \RC{struct}s: \begin{racketcode} (struct Forall (var augments body)) (struct Implies (prop body)) (struct Check (prop)) \end{racketcode} In Racket, we cannot rely on typeclasses to automatically discover generators or shrinkers for property-defined variables.
 Instead, we add a dictionary to the \RC{Forall}s that allows us to attach extra information onto each variable that we call {\em augments}.
-Concretely, this dictionary maps augment names as Racket keywords to a function that takes the current environment of previously-generated variables and produces the augment value.
-These augments are fully generic in that they can store any values, though our implementation defines specific uses for three. \begin{itemize} \item \RC{#:contract} attaches an invariant contract to values bound to the variable. \item \RC{#:gen} attaches a generator for the variable.
+Concretely, this dictionary maps augment names to functions that take the current environment of previously-generated variables and produce the augment value.
+We write augment names as Racket keywords: identifiers prefixed with \RC{#:} that serve as named dictionary keys.
+These augments are fully generic in that they can store any values, though our implementation defines specific uses for three. \begin{itemize} \item \RC{#:contract} attaches an invariant contract: a predicate checked dynamically against each generated value bound to the variable. \item \RC{#:gen} attaches a generator for the variable.
 In order to make the usage of generators from other frameworks e.g. \rc{} easier, we intentionally treat the generator value as opaque.
 Instead, property interpretations that use the generators take a user-provided sampling function that is applied to the generator. \item \RC{#:shrink} attaches a function used for shrinking counterexamples. \end{itemize}

 However, handling the struct-based definitions directly involves a lot of explicit plumbing that we would rather not need to write.
 Consider once again the optimization correctness property:

 \begin{racketcode} (define eval-opt (Forall 'e (hash '#:contract (lambda (env) expr?) '#:gen (lambda (env) gen-expr)) (Check (lambda (env) (let ([e (dict-ref env 'e)]) (equal? (eval e) (eval (optimize e)))))))) \end{racketcode}